-- Heymans Institute for Psychological Research, University of Groningen, Groningen, The Netherlands - Department of Psychiatry, Child and Adolescent Psychiatry, University Medical Center Groningen (UMCG), University of Groningen, Groningen, The Netherlands - Accare Child and Adolescent Psychiatry, Groningen, The Netherlands
+- 1 Heymans Institute for Psychological Research, University of Groningen, Groningen, The Netherlands - 2 Department of Psychiatry, Child and Adolescent Psychiatry, University Medical Center Groningen (UMCG), University of Groningen, Groningen, The Netherlands - 3 Accare Child and Adolescent Psychiatry, Groningen, The Netherlands consider information on the adolescent's psychosocial functioning provided by multiple informants [3], for instance the adolescents themselves and their parents.
+Ratings from multiple informants are considered complementary, with more informants better reflecting differences in perspective [4-6].
+One way to gather multiple-informant information for the purpose of screening for psychosocial problems is to ask the informants to complete a questionnaire, such as the widely used Strengths and Difficulties Questionnaire (SDQ)

-- Department of Psychiatry, Interdisciplinary Center Psychopathology and Emotion Regulation (ICPE), University Medical Center Groningen (UMCG), University of Groningen, Groningen, The Netherlands - Department of Health Sciences, University Medical Center Groningen (UMCG), University of Groningen, Groningen, The Netherlands - Netherlands Organisation of Applied Scientific Research (TNO), Leiden, The Netherlands
+- 4 Department of Psychiatry, Interdisciplinary Center Psychopathology and Emotion Regulation (ICPE), University Medical Center Groningen (UMCG), University of Groningen, Groningen, The Netherlands - 5 Department of Health Sciences, University Medical Center Groningen (UMCG), University of Groningen, Groningen, The Netherlands - 6 Netherlands Organisation of Applied Scientific Research (TNO), Leiden, The Netherlands